leadcain/pytorch_mtcnn/README.md

 # pytorch_mtcnn
 pytorch mtcnn

-Implementation of pytorch mtcnn with trainable on PYTORCH > 1.3
+Implementation of pytorch mtcnn with on PYTORCH > 1.3

 environment : check the 'requirement.yaml'